 What is the legal basis for processing the information?

-The legal basis for the processing of participant information that we are collecting and using for the study is Public Task as set out in the Data Protection Act 2018 and GDPR Article 6.1(e).
-Research is a public task that the University of Leicester performs in the public interest, and is part of its core functions as a University.
+The legal basis for the processing of participant information we are collecting and using for the study is that it is ‘necessary for the performance of a task in the public interest’ (Public Task) as set out in the Data Protection Act 2018 and UK GDPR Article 6.1(e).
+Research is a task that the University of Leicester performs in the public interest, and is part of its core functions as a University.

-Our additional conditions for processing special category information are:
+Our additional lawful bases for processing special category information are:

-- processing is necessary for reasons of public interest in the area of public health, specifically relating to COVID-19, as set out in the Data Protection Act 2018 and GDPR Article 9.2(i); and
+- processing ‘is necessary for reasons of public interest in the area of public health’, specifically relating to COVID-19, as set out in the Data Protection Act 2018 and UK GDPR Article 9.2(i); and

-- that it is necessary for ‘scientific research or statistical purposes’ as set out in the Data Protection Act 2018 and GDPR Article 9.2(j).
+- that it is necessary for ‘archiving in the public interest, scientific research or statistical purposes’ as set out in the Data Protection Act 2018 and UK GDPR Article 9.2(j).